 Step 1 – fill in the online application form

 The most efficient way to apply is through our online application form.
 This 4-page form is quick to fill in.
-If you have any questions regarding the online application form please contact us and a Personal Education Advisor will be in touch to help you.
+If you have any questions regarding the online application form please contact us and an Education Adviser will be in touch to help you.

-- Page 2 of the form will ask you to specify your course requirements – for example, your subject, length of course and preferred start date.
+Page 2 of the form will ask you to specify your course requirements – for example, your subject and preferred start date.
 UK laws dictate that all international students have insurance for the duration of their studies.
 We will ask if you would like us to arrange insurance for you.

 Step 2 – Offer letter

-Within 3 working days of your application, you will be contacted by a Personal Education Planner who will let you know if we require any further documentation from you or if we are able to offer you a place at our college.
+Within 3 working days of your application, you will be contacted by an Education Adviser who will let you know if we require any further documentation from you or if we are able to offer you a place at our college.

 Any conditional or unconditional offers will be emailed to you.